 While there is evidence from analysis of AMI data that the savings loadshape for residential HERs-type programs mirrors the whole-house electric energy load pattern, there are not yet enough data to develop a behavior-specific loadshape.
 Indications from several unpublished analyses show that these behavior savings occur in a general pattern most closely approximated by the Residential Electric Heating and Cooling Loadshape (R10) than any other current residential measure loadshape; this is therefore recommended as the most reasonable approximation for use until more-specific data are available.
 Loadshapes and coincidence factors will need to be determined for other types of behavior programs once sufficient data are in hand.

 Algorithm

 Calculation of Savings

-Throughout these protocols, Year T refers to the current reporting year for which annual savings are being determined.
+Throughout these protocols, Year T refers to the current reporting year for which annual savings are being determined (treatment year).

 Electric Energy Savings